Claim your 2023 Tax Credit by Mar. 31, 2023

 Sounds like a great program!

 Yes, it sounds too good to be true… but it’s not.
-It’s an amazing way to use your tax dollars for your own benefit and for DCS.
+It’s an amazing way to use your tax dollars for your own benefit, and for DCS students.

 It’s free to reserve your tax credit, and costs you nothing in the long run.

 DCS has chosen to partner with Pay It Forward for the QEE program.
-(This is the same group that delivers the scholarships to our students.
-They also manage this tax credit program).
+(This is the group that delivers the scholarships to our students, and manages this tax credit program).

 The deadline to reserve the 2024 tax credit is Dec.
 31, 2023 – so we want to get as many small businesses and individual taxpayers as possible to reserve their tax credit – and select “Dunwoody Christian School” on their application.
-Other private schools are also requesting these funds, and the state has a limited the amount of funds to distribute to $120 million for 2023 (TBD for 2024).
+Other private schools are also requesting these funds, and the state has a limited the amount of funds to distribute each year.
+(It was $120 million for 2023-TBD for 2024).

 Please help DCS get a bigger slice of the pie by reserving your tax credit today!

-The state of Georgia will total up of all QEE funds that have been directed to DCS, and those funds are spread evenly over DCS students through the Pay It Forward scholarship program.
-Nearly 75% of DCS students are eligible to receive these funds - so you tax credit contribution will benefit a lot of DCS students!
+The state of Georgia will total up of all QEE funds that have been directed to DCS, and those funds are distributed evenly to qualifying DCS students through the Pay It Forward scholarship program.
+Nearly 75% of DCS students are eligible to receive these funds - so your tax credit contribution will benefit a lot of DCS students!

 Thank you!